OwnMind-ai/TelegRise/README.md

             <!-- Executes default branch if no valid branch was found and if
-                 'messageSent' method in SimpleController instance returns 'true' and message text is not "Hello!"-->
+                 'messageSent' method in SimpleController instance returns 'true' and the message text is not "Hello!"-->
             <default when="#messageSent AND #messageText(update, &quot;Hello!&quot;) -> #not">
                 <send>Unrecognized command.
 Say what?</send>
             </default>